AirAlert-WR/IoT_controller/README.md

     sudo apt update && sudo apt install python3 python3-pip

+After a successful installation, proceed at one of the next subsections **according to your case**.

+#### 1. ANY platform

-After a successful preparation, simply execute the **following passage** inside your shell, while setting its path to the **current folder**:
+Simply execute the **following passage** inside your shell, while setting its path to the **current folder**:

     pip install .

-This will perform the complete program initialization by:

-- installing all dependencies (if available on your platform)
-- creating all configuration files with according default entries
+This will install all python-specific requirements.

+#### 2. ONLY Raspberry-Pi

+If you want to install on a Raspberry-Pi controller (the target platform the whole application INITIALLY is created for), execute the **following line instead**:

+    pip install .[rpi]

+This will install all dependencies only available for this platform (e.g. some sensor hardware implementations).

 ### Hardware